Spacey6849/smart-todo-task-scheduler/README.md

 AI Smart Task(T-Buddy): it is an AI tool used for Scheduling your tasks and asking ai to reschedule your tasks based on the priority which will help you in doing your tasks on time and preventing the deadline

-🚀 Features
+✨ AI Smart Scheduler Features
-Priority-Based Task Rearrangement
+🎯 Priority-Based Rearrangement
-1.Dynamic Prioritization:

-Tasks are automatically rearranged based on their priority levels (e.g., Low, Medium, High).
+Tasks auto-sort by priority (Low, Medium, High).

-High-priority tasks are moved to the top of the list, while low-priority tasks are pushed down.

-User-Defined Priorities:

-Users can manually set task priorities, and the AI will respect these settings while rearranging tasks.

-2. Deadline Awareness
+⏰ Deadline Awareness
-Urgency Detection:

-The AI analyzes task deadlines and moves tasks with approaching deadlines higher in the list.

-Tasks with no deadlines are treated as low priority by default.

-Countdown Timers:

-Each task displays a countdown timer showing how much time is left until the deadline.
+Urgent tasks move up; countdown timers for deadlines.

-3. Contextual Rescheduling
+🧠 Contextual Rescheduling
-Time Estimation:

-The AI estimates how long each task will take to complete based on historical data or user input.

-It rearranges tasks to ensure that high-priority tasks with shorter completion times are addressed first.

-Task Dependencies:

-The AI identifies tasks that depend on the completion of other tasks and schedules them accordingly.
+AI estimates task duration and handles dependencies.

-4. Smart Notifications
+🔔 Smart Notifications
-Reminders:

-Users receive reminders for high-priority tasks and tasks with approaching deadlines.
+Reminders for high-priority and urgent tasks.

-Proactive Alerts:

-The AI sends alerts if it detects that a task is at risk of being delayed.

-5. Integration with Calendars
-Calendar Sync:
+📅 Calendar Sync

-The AI integrates with external calendars (e.g., Google Calendar, Outlook) to sync tasks and deadlines.

-Time Blocking:

-It automatically blocks time on the user’s calendar for high-priority tasks.
+Integrates with Google Calendar, Outlook, etc.

-6. AI-Powered Suggestions
+💡 AI Suggestions
-Task Breakdown:

-The AI suggests breaking down large tasks into smaller, manageable subtasks.

-Optimal Scheduling:

-It recommends the best times to work on tasks based on the user’s productivity patterns (e.g., morning vs. evening).
+Breaks tasks into subtasks; suggests optimal times.

+⚙️ Custom Rules
+Set custom priorities; manually override AI.

+👥 Team Collaboration
+Sync team tasks; optimize shared schedules.
 🎯 How It Works
 1. Sign Up
 Sign up To Start using  Sing up Button